landawn/mi-erp/README.md

 ## Could this be achievable by leveraging AI?
 For instance, AI could potentially generate thousands of lines of test code within an hour.

-Using AI to generate test code changes the equation, but it **does not solve the fundamental feasibility problem.**
+*AI*: Using AI to generate test code changes the equation, but it **does not solve the fundamental feasibility problem.**

 You are correct that AI (like GitHub Copilot, Cursor, or custom LLM scripts) can physically generate thousands of lines of test code in an hour.
 However, doing so for a "World-Class" ERP system introduces a new bottleneck: **Verification Latency.**